 What are some of the considerations that meal planning will take into account?

 Parents may work with a nutritionist or dietician to evaluate and monitor a child’s nutritional needs, and develop a plan to help ensure the child’s nutrient intake is sufficient.
-There are numerous considerations that a comprehensive plan takes into account, and they can be seen here (pages 22-41).
+There are numerous considerations that a comprehensive plan takes into account.
 In very general terms, the elements of nutritional assessment include basic food/nutrient intake, the food intake process, the use of medications and supplements, knowledge about meal planning and nutrition, behavioral considerations, physical activity and function, and medical, diagnostic, treatment and social history.

 What are some of the considerations that will make a meal plan successful?